baldaufT/quant_finance/data/README.md

-here all data for analysis or strategy testing are stored
+# Data for analysis and testing
+- DAX data was provided by Thomson Reuters using a University License